drupalprojects/examples/README.md

 There are three main ways to interact with the examples in this project:

 1. Enable the modules and use them within Drupal.
-Not all modules will have obvious things to see within Drupal.
-For instance, while the Page and Form API examples will show you forms, the Database API example will not show you much within Drupal itself.
+Not all modules will have obvious things to see within your Drupal installation.
+For instance, while the Page and Form API examples will display forms, the Database API example does not have much that is visible within Drupal.

 2. Read the code.
 Much effort has gone into making the example code readable, not only in terms of the code itself, but also the extensive inline comments